sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 For this example, I've copied one of my own `requirements.yml` and placed it next to my `execution-environment.yml`.
 I use the below
 `requirements.yml` for automating Satellite end-to-end.
 It contains a few collections, as well as some roles:

+:information_source: If you don't specify a version for a collection or role, it'll default to use the latest possible version.

+If you want reproducibility for your EEs (so that it builds the same *every time*, even months after you created the initial EE), you *must* specify fixed versions of collections and roles. `>=` means "bigger than or equal to" (as seen in the code block below), which results in the installation of new versions of the respective collections and roles if they are available.

+This is only for the "user-specified" Ansible collections and roles.
+Once you install Ansible collections, they can come with their own dependencies, which you cannot influence in that sense.
+So even if you specify fixed versions of your "user-supplied" Ansible collections, it doesn't mean that your EE is 100% reproducible.

 ```yaml
 ---
 collections: